reubenmc/jtcohen6.github.io/about/index.md

 **Believer:** scientific method, climate change, open data, thought experiments, nonprofit theatre.
 **Skeptic:** gig economy, black boxes, P-hacking, zero-sum games.

 I spent a lot of the last four years with iNtuitons Experimental Theatre, the Student Activities Council, the Philomathan Society, Sphinx Senior Society, and the Penn Humanities Forum.
-I also spent the past few months directing *The Merchant of Venice* for Front Row Theatre Co., with performances on April 6-8.
+I also spent the past few months directing *The Merchant of Venice* for Front Row Theatre Co., with performances on April 6-8, which I've included in [projects](/projects).

 The best way to reach me is by email: **jerco** at **sas** dot **upenn** dot **edu**.